logjuicer/logjuicer/README.rst

 ==========================================

 Based on success logs, logreduce highlights useful text in failed logs.
-The goal is to assist in debugging failure and reduce effort needed to read boring log files.
+The goal is to save time in finding a failure's root cause.

 On average, learning run at 1000 lines per second, and testing run at 0.800k lines per seconds.